Fmak95/DS-Portfolio/README.md

 <a href="https://nbviewer.jupyter.org/github/Fmak95/DigitRecognizer/blob/master/DigitRecognizer.ipynb">nbviewer</a> <a href="https://github.com/Fmak95/DigitRecognizer/blob/master/DigitRecognizer.ipynb">Github</a>

 This was a competition on <a href="https://www.kaggle.com/c/digit-recognizer">Kaggle</a> in which we tried to recognize handwritten digits.
 This competition provided experience with convolutional neural networks and classical computer vision techniques.

-# Natural Language Processing:
-## Bag of Words Meets Bag of Popcorn
-<a href="https://nbviewer.jupyter.org/github/Fmak95/Bag-of-words-meet-bag-of-popcorn/tree/master/Notebooks/">nbviewer</a> <a href="https://github.com/Fmak95/Bag-of-words-meet-bag-of-popcorn/tree/master/Notebooks">Github</a>

-In this notebook we try to identify if a movie review is positive or negative.
-This notebook gave me lots of experience with word modelling (Bag of Words, Word Vectors, idf) as well as deep learning practice (RNNs and LSTMs).